Francouz, Kadri lead Avs to 4-0 win over Oilers in Game 2

+DENVER (AP)As an early birthday present, Colorado backup goaltender Pavel Francouz received a whole lot of defense and a shutout to go with it.

+Just not the nod to take over as the starter.
+That will have to wait.

-DENVER (AP) — Nazem Kadri had three assists in a 2:04 span in the second period, backup Pavel Francouz stopped 24 shots for his second career playoff shutout and the Colorado Avalanche beat the Edmonton Oilers 4-0 on Thursday night to take a 2-0 lead in the Western Conference finals.
+Francouz stopped 24 shots for his second career playoff shutout, Nazem Kadri had three assists in a 2:04 span in the second period and the Avalanche beat the Edmonton Oilers 4-0 on Thursday night to take a 2-0 lead in the Western Conference finals.

+”Since the first seconds, I knew they would help me a lot so that made me more calm,” said Francouz, who turned 32 on Friday. ”I could just focus on my play.”

+The Avalanche focused on proving a point – that a team known for its speed could also play some tenacious ”D.” It was under scrutiny after the Game 1 in which they won 8-6 but nearly squandered a four-goal lead.

 The Avalanche broke through in the second after a scoreless opening period that featured something rarely seen so far in this series – defense.
 Artturi Lehkonen and Josh Manson scored 15 seconds apart to get things going in the second, with Mikko Rantanen adding another on Kadri’s third assist.